fluidity/fluidity-truffle-box/README.md

 - test migrations
 - run all tests and calculate their coverage
 - linting (this does not fix linting issues but reports them)
+- eth-gas-reporter report on gas usage on contract deploys and tests
 - clean up old branches in github

 ## Migration Utils: